bradymholt/geekytidbits.com/posts/2022-12-01-postgres-privilege-helper-queries/index.md

 title: Postgres Privilege Helper Queries
 ---

-Recently, I have been trying to get a better understanding of how privileges work in Postgres and one thing I wanted was an easy way to inspect the current privileges for users, databases, schemas, and tables.
+Recently, I have been trying to get a better understanding of how privileges work in Postgres and one thing I wanted was an easy way to inspect the current privileges for roles/users, databases, schemas, and tables.

 When using psql, you can run `\du` (list roles) `\l` (list databases), `\dn+` (list schemas), `\dp mytable` (list privileges for table) to see "Access privileges" but the format is cryptic and hard to understand without referencing the [privileges documentation](https://www.postgresql.org/docs/current/ddl-priv.html).
 An example is this: